-Let’s talk Gingerbread Soufflé and how incredibly delightful it is with a pouring of warm Butterscotch Sauce.
+This holiday season enjoy a delightful Gingerbread Soufflé with a pouring of warm Butterscotch Sauce.
 A soft fluffy cake made with molasses and pumpkin spice, served with a dusting of powdered sugar and a drizzle of creamy butterscotch.
-If you haven’t tried your hand at baking a soufflé, I suggest you grab a few ramekins or mugs and try this recipe.
+If you haven't tried your hand at baking a soufflé, I suggest you grab a few ramekins or mugs and try this recipe.
 Your gingerbread loving tastebuds will thank you!

 What is a Soufflé?